hpc-maths/ponio/ponio/doc/source/compare/README.rst

 Comparison
 ==========

-This section is the comparison with some ODE solvers, we present the same example writing with other ODE solvers to show choices of interface in ponio.
+This section is the comparison with some ODE solvers, we present the same examples writing with other ODE solvers to show choices of interface in ponio.

 .. toctree::
     :maxdepth: 1